{% if MARKER_ID %} {% endif %}

 Read More

+The Guardian: The half-moon hairstreak butterfly is among the endangered species fighting the heat and smoke of a record wildfire season.
 In late August 2017, a bolt of lightning struck Kenow Mountain in eastern British Columbia.
 In less than two weeks, the smouldering that ensued had transformed into a large forest fire, tearing through the rugged landscape and quickly spreading into Waterton Lakes National Park.

 Read More